Dollar extends bounce as stimulus hopes stall short bets

 Attrill said he was not buying a rebound yet, as shifts in relative yields tend to take a while to play out in currency markets, because extra stimulus is by no means certain and as other factors weighing on the dollar remain in place.

-But with bets against the dollar such a crowded trade, the scale of selloff in the bond market since the Democrats won control of the Senate last week, has been enough to slow what has been a steep and steady decline since last March.
+But the surge in bond yields since the Democrats won control of the Senate last week has been enough to pause the dollar’s steep and steady decline since last March.
+[US/]

-The dollar index lost more than 12% since a three-year peak in March, however, it has bounced 1.2% from an almost three-year low last week to steady at 90.291 on Monday.
+Havens which pay no income also fell, with bitcoin slumping as much as 12% to a one-week low and gold down 1% at a one-month low.

-The Australian dollar retreated further from last week’s more-than-two-year high of $0.7819 to trade 0.7% lower at $0.7712 on Monday, unmoved by another solid month of local retail sales.
+The dollar index has lost roughly 12% since a three-year peak in March.
+However, it is now more than 1.3% above the almost three-year low it hit last week.
+It rose 0.1% to 90.418 on Monday.

 “The weaker dollar narrative and broad-based ebullience for emerging markets have been challenged earlier in the year than we forecast, which may lead to a rethink of consensus trades, at least in the week ahead,” Barclays analysts said in a note.

-“We stick to our non-consensus view that the dollar is likely to benefit from better growth and returns to capital over the remainder of the year.”
+Elsewhere, China’s factory gate prices fell last month at their slowest pace since February, suggesting the country’s manufacturing sector continues to see a rapid recovery.

-Chinese inflation figures due at 0130 GMT will be watched for insight into China’s economic recovery.
-Chinese trade figures are due later in the week along with U.S. retail sales, sentiment and production data.
+Chinese trade figures are due later in the week along with U.S. retail sales, sentiment and production data and markets have a wary eye on Washington as pressure grows to impeach President Donald Trump.

 Reporting by Tom Westbrook; Editing by Sam Holmes